krunal2209/upgrade-code-challange/README.md

 - There are no restrictions on how reservations are stored as long as system constraints are not violated.

 # Campsite reservation service
-This micro-service is used to book reservation for a campsite at underwater volcano in the Pacific Ocean.
+This micro-service is used to book a reservation for a campsite at the underwater volcano in the Pacific Ocean.

 ## Prerequisites